Textualize/textual/docs/tutorial.md

 If you implement a method that begins with `watch_` followed by the name of a reactive attribute (making it a _watch method_), that method will be called when the attribute is modified.

 Because `watch_time` watches the `time` attribute, when we update `self.time` 60 times a second we also implicitly call `watch_time` which converts the elapsed time in to a string and updates the widget with a call to `self.update`.

+Now the initial value of the `TimeDisplay` widget no longer needs to be declared when creating the widget since it will be written by the `self.update` method that is called by `watch_time` on the first time when the widget is added (or _mounted_).

 The end result is that the `Stopwatch` widgets show the time elapsed since the widget was created: